National-anarchism: Bay Area National Anarchists

 On May Day 2010, BANA participated in the Golden Gate Minuteman Project's march in front of San Francisco City Hall in support of Arizona SB 1070, an anti-immigration Senate bill.
 The march took place during International Workers' Day demonstrations as an attempt to counter mass protest against the bill in Mission District, San Francisco.
 Local news media reported that Yeoman and four other national-anarchists were physically assaulted by about ten protesters as they left the march.

-According to Matthew N. Lyons, "[f]reedom from government tyranny has always been a central theme of right-wing politics in the United States".
+According to Matthew N. Lyons, "freedom from government tyranny has always been a central theme of right-wing politics in the United States".
 Lyons cites "the original Ku Klux Klan that denounced 'northern military despotism'" and the Tea party movement, "who vilify Barack Obama as a combination of Hitler and Stalin", as examples of the radical right, of which national-anarchism is part of, that has invoked "the evil of big government to both attract popular support and justify their own oppressive policies".
 Lyons describes "the rise of so-called National-Anarchism (NA), an offshoot of British neonazism that has recently gained a small but fast-growing foothold in the United States", writing that national-anarchists advocate "a decentralized system of 'tribal' enclaves based on 'the right of all races, ethnicities and cultural groups to organize and live separately'".
 While criticizing "statism of both the left and the right, including classical fascism", national-anarchists "participate in neonazi networks such as Stormfront.org and promote anti-Jewish conspiracy theories worthy of The Protocols of the Elders of Zion".
 According to Lyons, anti-statism is "a key part of National-Anarchism's appeal and helps it to deflect the charge of fascism".